Nursing

 International applicants are responsible for ensuring that their visa status meets program requirements and that online course requirements adhere to sponsored funding requirements.
 For additional information, visit the UC Graduate School International Student Admissions website.

-Part 2: Transcripts, GRE & Recommendations — Due Jan.
-5, 2024
+Part 2: Transcripts, GRE (optional) & Recommendations — Due Jan.
+5, 2025

 The following items must be in to meet the Part 2 deadline: